Impacts and benefits of e-Learning

 With the immense improvement of mobile networks in the past few years and the increase in telecommuting, taking all the awesome features of e-learning on the road is a reality with smartphones and other portable devices.
 Technologies such as social media are also transforming education rapidly.
 Generally, learning is expensive, time consuming and the results can also vary.
 E-learning has been trying for years now to complement the way we learn to make it more effective and measurable.
 The result now is that there are a number of tools that help create interactive training courses, standardize the learning process or inject informal elements to otherwise formal learning processes.
 Several e-learning trends can give us a clear view of the future of e-learning and how learning tools will be shaped.

 Micro-learning focuses on the design of micro-learning activities through micro-steps in digital media environments, which already is a daily reality for today’s knowledge workers.
 These activities can be incorporated into a learner’s daily routines.
-Unlike “traditional” e-learning approaches, micro-learning often tends towards push technology through push media, which reduces the cognitive load on the learners.
-Therefore, the selection of micro-learning objects, and pace and timing of micro-learning activities are of importance for didactical designs (1. the scientific approach to resources for learning and learning as a transformation process and sign-making activity; 2. how different environments, resources and media are designed for learning).
-Micro- learning is an important paradigm shift that avoids the need to have separate learning sessions since the learning process is embedded in the daily routine of the end-user.
-It is also perfectly suited for mobile devices where lengthy courses can be covered with ease.
+Unlike “traditional” e-learning approaches, micro-learning often tends toward push technology through push media, which reduces the cognitive load on the learners.
+Therefore, the selection of micro-learning objects and the pace and timing of micro-learning activities are of importance for didactical designs (1. the scientific approach to resources for learning and learning as a transformation process and sign-making activity; 2. how different environments, resources, and media are designed for learning).
+Micro-learning is an important paradigm shift that avoids the need to have separate learning sessions since the learning process is embedded in the daily routine of the end-user.
+It is also perfectly suited for mobile devices, where lengthy courses can be covered with ease.

 Gamification is the use of game thinking and game mechanics in a non-game context to engage users and solve problems.
-It is an educational approach to motivate students to learn by using video game design and game elements in learning environments.
-The goal is to maximize enjoyment and engagement through capturing the interest of learners and inspiring them to continue learning.
+It is an educational approach to motivating students to learn by using video game design and game elements in learning environments.
+The goal is to maximize enjoyment and engagement by capturing the interest of learners and inspiring them to continue learning.